-Before I get into this hopefully somewhat informative post I just like to point out that I love to work with both the moonstone cabochons also the opalite moonshine bead.
+Before I get into this hopefully somewhat informative post I just like to point out that I love to work with both the moonstone cabochons also the Opalite bead.
 Both are in their own way beautiful and have a similar bluish mystical glow.
-The real moonstone are more expensive that Opalite moonshine beads.
+The real moonstones are also more expensive.

 So without any delay, I am going to come right to the point.